SmallBigData/smallbigdata.github.io/scorecards/index.md

 work from start to finish.

 The *Artefacts* alpha represents the outputs of the project that embed the answers to the research questions.
-Their types are numerous: from reports and publications in academic projects to apps and software modules in the industrial environment.
+Their types are numerous: from reports and publications to software systems and reusable components.
 The artefacts are designed to satisfy the research goals.

 ### - Area of Concern 3: Analytics